10th Army (Italy): Destruction at Beda Fomm

 At the Battle of Beda Fomm (6–7 February 1941), most of the remainder of the retreating 10th Army was isolated by Combeforce (Lieutenant-Colonel John Combe) a small advance guard of the 7th Armoured Division (Major-General Michael O'Moore Creagh).
 Combeforce took a shortcut across the desert, to block the Italian army's retreat, while the 6th Australian Division continued the coastal pursuit.
 The force was delayed by the harsh terrain, so Combeforce was divided and the lighter, faster elements were detached to complete the interception, leaving the tracked vehicles to follow.

 The first elements arrived at Msus late on the afternoon of 4 February and cleared the local garrison.
 During the following night and day the advance continued and the British artillery and infantry were in position across the coast road by 4:00 p.m. on 5 February.
 The head of the retreating Italian column arrived 30 minutes later.
 The Italians were stunned to find the British force blocking them at Beda Fomm, whose strength they greatly overestimated.
 With the Australians in pursuit, a desperate battle ensued, in which newly arrived Fiat M13/40 medium tank battalions were thrown against the British positions, at great loss.
 In the afternoon of 6 February, the 7th Armoured Division tanks arrived and harassed the Italian eastern flank.

 On the morning of 7 February, the Italians attempted a final, desperate attempt to break through.
 By this stage, the British units were almost out of food, petrol and ammunition.
-The British blocking line was almost breached and convinced of the overwhelming size and strength of the blocking force, the encircled Italian units surrendered.
+Although the British blocking line was almost breached, the encircled Italian units – convinced of the overwhelming size and strength of the blocking force – surrendered.
 The 10th Army was destroyed.